FLOWER Check

 How to check brake fluid?

-1. Find the ‘brake master cylinder reservoir’…sounds like something from a sci-fi movie, but it’s basically just a plastic canister with a lid on that holds your brake fluid.
-It’s usually up near the firewall, but you can check your manual if you’re having trouble finding it.
+- Find the ‘brake master cylinder reservoir’.
+This is basically just a plastic canister with a lid on that holds your brake fluid.
+It’s usually up near the firewall, but you can check your manual if you’re having trouble finding it

-2. The reservoir will have a clear ‘full’ line or minimum and maximum level indicators.
-If it’s not near the ‘full line’ your bake fluid will need to be topped up.
-Brake fluid is toxic so always go to a mechanic to get it topped up.
+- The reservoir will have a clear ‘full’ line or minimum and maximum level indicators.
+If it’s not near the ‘full line’ your brake fluid will need to be topped up.
+Brake fluid is toxic so always go to a mechanic to get it topped up

-3. Brake fluid should be a light brown colour.
-If it’s a dark colour it will need to be replaced by a mechanic.
+- Brake fluid should be a light brown colour.
+If it’s a dark colour it will need to be replaced by a mechanic

 Where do I put windscreen wash in my car?